 Deutsche Bank comprises Deutsche Bank AG (ARBN 13 064 164 162) and its Australian subsidiaries, including Deutsche Australia Limited (“Deutsche Bank”, “we” or “us”).

-At Deutsche Bank we recognise that one of our fundamental responsibilities is to ensure that we protect the information entrusted to us by our clients, our website visitors, our contractors, staff and all those with whom we communicate or otherwise interact with.
-This is critical not only for the maintenance of Deutsche Bank’s reputation but also to meet the extensive legal and regulatory requirements which are imposed upon us to safeguard our customers and maintain orderly markets.
-We also believe it is important that our information handling processes are clear and transparent.
+At Deutsche Bank we recognise that one of our fundamental responsibilities is to ensure that we protect the information entrusted to us by our clients, our website visitors, our contractors, staff and all those with whom we communicate or otherwise interact.
+This is critical not only for the maintenance of Deutsche Bank’s reputation but also to meet the extensive legal and regulatory requirements which are imposed upon us, to safeguard our customers and to maintain orderly markets.
+It is important that our information handling processes are clear and transparent.

 This policy does not apply to certain types of information which are not covered by the Privacy Act, including certain employee records in relation to our current or former employees.
 However, where you are a current or former employee and the personal information which we have collected about you is within the scope of the Privacy Act, this Policy applies to that personal information.

 If you have entered into, or been provided with, a collection statement or if you have submitted personal information to us or agreed other terms and conditions which contain specific provisions relating to how we handle your personal information (“Other Terms”) those Other Terms apply together with this Policy.